LGBTQ themes in Western animation: Censorship and broadcast standards

 Later reporting by Collider asserted the episode has been on hold for over a year, which had nothing to do with the election results, but that it was unclear if it "will ever be officially released."
 They also reported that the episode was leaked on YouTube and noted criticism of the decision to not release the episode by storyboarder Emma Cicirega, Amphibia creator Matt Braly, indie animation writer Dave Capdevielle, and The Owl House creator Dana Terrace.
+English writer Gareth Watkins said, in Aftermath, that the removal of the episode marked the end of "golden age" of LGBTQ Western animation.

-In December 2024, Deadline Hollywood reported that Disney removed a storyline related to a transgender character in an episode within an upcoming Pixar television series Win or Lose, with the company's spokesperson saying that "when it comes to animated content for a younger audience, we recognize that many parents would prefer to discuss certain subjects with their children on their own terms and timeline" while the character remains in the series, lines of dialogue that referenced gender identity were cut.
+In December 2024, Deadline Hollywood reported that Disney removed a storyline related to a transgender character in an episode within a then-upcoming Pixar television series Win or Lose, with the company's spokesperson saying that "when it comes to animated content for a younger audience, we recognize that many parents would prefer to discuss certain subjects with their children on their own terms and timeline" while the character remains in the series, lines of dialogue that referenced gender identity were cut.
 It was also reported that the decision to cut this storyline had happened "several months ago".
 Chanel Stewart, the transgender actress who voices the character in question, criticized the decision, calling it "upsetting," disenheartening, and stated that "trans stories matter, and...deserve to be heard" and noted her character would be a "straight cis girl" instead.
+It was later reported by the San Francisco Chronicle, in March 2026, that Pete Docter, chief creative officer of Pixar, had ordered the removal of the transgender storyline from Win or Lose while Elio was being reworked.

 In July 2025, multiple insiders who worked at Pixar told The Hollywood Reporter that Elio, eponymous protagonist of the film with the same name, was originally a "queer coded character" which reflected the identity of Adrian Molina as an openly gay filmmaker and the film's first director, while others said the film was not a "coming out story," with the publication saying that Pixar executives pushed Elio to become "more masculine" and a scene suggesting he had a "male crush" was removed.
 The publication also noted that after Molina left the film, it was re-worked under new directors Madeline Sharafian and Domee Shi, with some expressing disappointment at changes to the film by these directors, feeling the film had been "destroyed" and was about "absolutely nothing."
 One former Pixar artist stated that the studio's executives were "constantly sanding down" moments which alluded to Elio's queer sexuality, rather than from Disney itself.